-Council meetings are currently held in the council chambers in on a Tuesday afternoon on a 10 weekly cyclic basis.
+Council meetings are currently held in the council chambers on a Tuesday afternoon on a nine week cycle.
 Council meetings typically start at 2.00pm and last 2-3 hours.
 In addition to the main council meetings there are a range of committee and sub-committee meetings that councillors would be expected to attend.